MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/pdf.md

 ## <a name="extractimagesfrompdfaction"></a> Extract images from PDF

-To extract images from a PDF file you can use the "Extract images from PDF" action.
+To extract images from a PDF file you can use the **Extract images from PDF** action.
 In the action parameters you can define the PDF file and the pages to extract images from, the naming convention of the extacted images and the target location of the saved images.
 You can also define a password if the PDF file is protected under the advanced settings.

 ### Input parameters